Phi-1/VanillaSpice/FEATURES.md

 ## Class tier effects
 ### Melee
-T1: Swiftness III and Leaping II for 2 seconds
+T1: Swiftness III and Leaping II for 2 seconds when taking damage

 T2: Regeneration I for 3 seconds and Resistance I for 2 seconds on hitting an enemy